Adedotun59/Data-Analytics-and-Visualization-Projects/README.md

 	2. Purchase Behavior: Analyzing the relationship between factors like income, age, education, and bike purchases.
 	3. Regional Insights: Visualizing how bike purchases vary across different regions.
 	4. Commute Patterns: Correlating commute distance and car ownership with the likelihood of purchasing a bike.

+----- FOR TABLEAU AIRBNB PROJECT -----
+Open the AirBnB Project 2024.twbx file with Tableau Reader software to interact with visualizations built with Tableau.